burhanuguz/okd-web-console/README.md

 # OKD Web Console
-Applying this YAML file will bring OKD Web Console(like openshift) to your cluster.
+Change NODE-IP in the ingress definition to your worker node IP.
+After that, applying this YAML file will bring OKD Web Console(like openshift) to your cluster.

 ```YAML
 apiVersion: apps/v1